 This will turn the widget into a container, and generate a complete different chart for each value in the series field, contained in the Widget.

-The layout of the charts inside the container is configurable.
 Please see the corresponding chapter to configure the view of the Widget container.

-This field cannot be aggregated : it must have several separate values in order to create several separate series.
+This field cannot be aggregated: it must have several separate values in order to create several separate series.